 \subsection{The Contextual Token}

-The remarkable capacity of large language models (LLMs) for human language understanding and generation is acquired through training on massive amounts of text data~\citep{ouyang2022training,wei2022chain,brown2020language}, showcasing their effectiveness in encoding semantic information.
-However, the inherent causal attention in LLMs prevents earlier tokens from accessing information about future tokens, thus limiting the model’s representational capacity.
-As a result, many LLM-based embedding models switch from unidirectional attention to bidirectional by removing the causal attention mask~\citep{llm2vec,grit,nvembed}.
-Although bidirectional attention facilitates effective information flow across the entire sentence, it introduces an attention mismatch between pretraining and finetuning, which somewhat compromises the LLMs’ ability to extract semantic information acquired during pretraining.

-To fully unlock the potential of LLMs for text embedding, it is essential to address the limitations of causal attention while preserving LLMs' ability to extract well-learned semantic information.
-To this end, we first introduce a lightweight BERT-style model that encodes the input text into a dense vector representation $h\in \mathbb{R}^{1\times k}$, termed the "Contextual Token".
-Specifically, this token is generated by applying mean pooling over the last hidden states of the additional bidirectional model, capturing contextualized information about the entire input.
-Furthermore, to bridge the gap between the BERT-style model and LLM, we employ a simple MLP layer to match the dimensionality of the Contextual token with LLM’s word embedding space, and then encourage LLM to understand the sentence information encoded in this token through contrastive learning.
-Motivated by~\cite{llava2}, the MLP layer consists of two linear transformations with a GELU activation $\sigma$, which can be formulated as:

-where $\boldsymbol{\mathrm{W}}_1\in \mathbb{R}^{d \times k}$ and $\boldsymbol{\mathrm{W}}_2\in \mathbb{R}^{d \times d}$ are trainable projection matrices, and $C \in \mathbb{R}^{1\times d}$ denotes the language embedding of the Contextual token, which shares the same dimensionality $d$ as LLM's word embedding space.
-Moreover, to leverage LLMs' instruction-follow capabilities for producing general-purpose text embeddings, we use task-specific instructions for both training and evaluation, following ~\citep{e5mistral,llm2vec,echo}.
-Consequently, by adding the instruction, Contextual and EOS tokens to the start and end of input sequence, the resulting sequence fed into LLM can be constructed as:
+To fully unlock the potential of decoder-only LLMs in generating text embeddings, it is essential to address the limitations of causal attention while preserving LLMs' ability to extract well-learned semantic information.
+To this end, we first introduce a lightweight BERT-style model that encodes the input text into a $k$-dimensional dense vector representation $h\in \mathbb{R}^{1\times k}$, termed the "\emph{Contextual Token}".
+Specifically, this token is generated by applying mean pooling over the last hidden state of the additional bidirectional model, capturing contextualized information about the entire input.
+Furthermore, to bridge the gap between the BERT-style model and LLMs, we employ a simple MLP layer to match the dimensionality of the Contextual token with LLM’s word embedding space, and then encourage the LLMs to understand the sentence information encoded in this token through contrastive learning.
+Motivated by~\citet{llava2}, the MLP layer consists of two linear transformations with a GELU activation $\sigma$, which can be formulated as: where $\boldsymbol{\mathrm{W}}_1\in \mathbb{R}^{d \times k}$ and $\boldsymbol{\mathrm{W}}_2\in \mathbb{R}^{d \times d}$ are trainable projection matrices, and $C \in \mathbb{R}^{1\times d}$ denotes the language embedding of the Contextual token, which shares the same dimensionality $d$ as the word embedding space of the LLMs.
+Moreover, to leverage LLMs' instruction-follow capabilities for producing general-purpose text embeddings, we use task-specific instructions for both training and evaluation, following ~\citet{e5mistral,llm2vec,echo}.
+Consequently, by prepending the instruction and Contextual tokens and appending the EOS token to the input sequence, the resulting sequence fed into the LLMs can be constructed as: